 At least 1,200 hours of clinical experience

-Your registered dietitian must complete at least 1,200 hours of supervised experience.
-This requirement prepares nutritionists with the hands-on expertise and coaching needed to address a range of on-the-job scenarios.
+Your registered dietitian must complete at least 1,200 hours of supervised experience in clinical settings.
+This requirement prepares nutritionists with the hands-on nutrition education and coaching skills needed to address a range of on-the-job scenarios.
 All internships must be approved through an Accreditation Council for Education in Nutrition and Dietetics internship program to ensure the experience is sufficiently relevant and challenging.

 Pass the national exam